jk11demo/COMP5202/content/Toolbox/vscode-setup.md

 ```

-As a power user option, if you use windows 10 and you use the Ubuntu subsystem, you can use the ubuntu terminal as well
+As a power user option, if you use Windows 10 and you use the Ubuntu subsystem, you can use the Ubuntu terminal as well

 ```
 "terminal.integrated.shell.windows": "C:\\Windows\\sysnative\\bash.exe"